omgaks/CineVault/README.md

 ## License

-Copyright Â© 2026 Ashish Kumar Singh
+Copyright © 2026 Ashish Kumar Singh

 CineVault's original source code is licensed under the [GNU General Public License version 3 only](LICENSE), identified by the SPDX